 The simplest way to solve the Foucault pendulum problem in Simulink® is to build a model that solves the coupled differential equations for the system.
 This model is shown in Figure 1.
 The equations that describe the Foucault pendulum are given below.
 For details on the physics of the model and the derivation of these equations, see Analysis and Physics.

-sldemo_foucault in MATLAB® Command Window to open this modelopen this model.
-This model logs relevant data to MATLAB workspace in a structure called
+sldemo_foucault in MATLAB® Command Window to open this model.
+This model logs simulation data to the variable

 sldemo_foucault_output.
 Logged signals have a blue indicator.
-Read more about signal loggingsignal logging in Simulink Help.
+Read more about signal logging in Simulink Help.

 Figure 1: The Foucault pendulum model